gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >Dear Greg,
 >
->Thank you for your recent request to the Department of Veterans’ Affairs (DVA) for prior approval of treatment or services.
+>Thank you for your recent request to the Department of Veterans' Affairs (DVA) for prior approval of treatment or services.
 Please log into your My Service Account as your letter has been sent to you.
 >
 >I will update you once I have more information.
 They have advised that you check you my service account regularly as they will be communicating with you there regarding your claims.
 >